-The ORS Financial Compliance section coordinates UH's annual Office of Management and Budget Single Audit in accordance with 2 CFR 200, as may be amended from time to time, or any replacement statute (referred to herein as "OMB Single Audit"), sponsor financial audits, site visits and desk reviews, effort certifications; implements policies and procedures to ensure compliance with financial and administrative requirements over extramural funding; administers UH's internal control program over extramural funding; processes subawards; conducts subrecipient monitoring activities and other investigations as requested.
-Functional responsibilities include:
+The ORS Financial Compliance section coordinates UH's annual Office of Management and Budget's Single Audit in accordance with 2 CFR 200, as may be amended from time to time, or any replacement statute (referred to herein as "OMB Single Audit"), sponsor financial audits, site visits and desk reviews, effort certifications; coordinates the implementation of policies and procedures to ensure compliance with financial and administrative requirements over extramural funding; administers UH's internal control program over extramural funding; conducts subrecipient monitoring activities and other investigations as requested.

-- Reviewing UH financial management systems and internal controls over extramural funding to ensure compliance with laws, regulations, policies, procedures and award terms and conditions; - Reviewing departmental records to ensure policies and procedures are adequate to provide reasonable and reliable internal controls over extramural funding; identifying deficiencies, if any, and the corrective actions necessary to improve effectiveness and efficiency; - Coordinating all functional reviews and audit examinations of sponsored programs conducted by sponsors (i.e., Office of Naval Research, U.S. Department of Health and Human Services, Department of Labor) and independent public accounting firms; - Reviewing and evaluating audit findings, coordinating the implementation of corrective actions by appropriate units, recommending improvements to established systems and procedures, and coordinating the preparation and submission of audit responses; - Coordinating internal audits performed by UH to ensure external audit requirements imposed by the federal government are met; - Ensuring expenditure compliance within funding limitations, and reviewing Effort Certification Salary Transfers; - Providing counsel and guidance to principal investigators and fiscal administrators on program administrative matters, including the interpretation of extramural award terms and conditions relating to the reprogramming of project funds, allowability and allocability of costs, and subawarding to other entities;

-- Ensuring that subrecipient (subaward) monitoring policies and procedures are in compliance with 2 CFR 200, as may be amended from time to time, or any replacement statute; - Ascertaining the adequacy of the UH's efforts to conform with statutory, regulatory, UH and sponsor policy and procedural requirements; and - Developing, implementing and making recommendations for update or revision to UH policies and procedures to meet laws, regulations and other requirements, or as otherwise may be necessary.
+- Reviewing UH financial management systems and internal controls over extramural funding to ensure compliance with laws, regulations, policies, procedures and award terms and conditions; - Reviewing departmental records to ensure policies and procedures are adequate to provide reasonable and reliable internal controls over extramural funding, as needed; identifying deficiencies, if any, and the corrective actions necessary to improve effectiveness and efficiency; - Coordinating all functional reviews and audit examinations of sponsored programs conducted by sponsors (i.e., Office of Naval Research, U.S. Department of Health and Human Services, Department of Labor) and independent public accounting firms; - Reviewing and evaluating audit findings, coordinating the implementation of corrective actions by appropriate units, recommending improvements to established systems and procedures, and coordinating the compilation and submission of audit responses: - Providing oversight to ensure expenditure compliance within funding limitations, and award periods; - Coordinating annual Effort Certifications, including reviews of Effort Certification Salary Transfers; - Providing counsel and guidance to principal investigators and fiscal administrators on program administrative matters, including the interpretation of extramural award terms and conditions relating to the reprogramming of project funds, allowability and allocability of costs, and subawarding to other entities; - Ensuring that subrecipient (subaward) monitoring policies and procedures are in compliance with 2 CFR 200, as may be amended from time to time, or any replacement statute; - Ascertaining the adequacy of the UH's efforts to conform with statutory, regulatory, UH and sponsor policy and procedural requirements; and - Developing, implementing and making recommendations for update or revision to UH policies and procedures to meet laws, regulations and other requirements, or as otherwise may be necessary.